 Windows 7 already provides an option to configure its cores using System Configuration Utility (msconfig).
 This gives us solid proof that it is multi-core supported.
 But talking about the new OS i.e. Windows 10/8, we are not able to configure the multi-core settings it, using the same procedure.

-1. Does Windows 8 support only single core processor?
+1. Does Windows 10/8 support only single-core processor?

 In this article, we’re going to discuss these questions.

-First of all let us make it clear that Windows 8 is already configured for multi-core support.
+First of all, let us make it clear that Windows 10/8 is already configured for multi-core support.

 Actually the setting for the second processor is optional.
 If you configure this, as is shown in the image shown below, there won’t be any noticeable changes.

-There is also an another setting which lies in the all new Task Manager of Windows 8.
+There is also another setting that lies in the all-new Task Manager of Windows.
 All you need to do is to open the Task Manager and click on Performance.
-You will obviously see the processing graph for single processor.
+You will obviously see the processing graph for a single processor.

-After selecting Logical processors in above graph, the graph splits into two processors and shows that Windows 8 is already supporting multicore processing.
+After selecting Logical processors in the above graph, the graph splits into two processors and shows that Windows 10/8 is already supporting multicore processing.
 The individual display for each of the processors can be seen.